Read This First

 Prompt 1: Provide a diverse list of miraculous or fantastical accounts in history, and discuss the inverse correlation between their departure from material expectations and their acceptance among historians.

-Miraculous or fantastical accounts in history is best read as a map of alignments, tensions, and priority.
+Miraculous or fantastical accounts in history

-The central claim is this: Historians rely heavily on empirical evidence and adherence to known natural laws when assessing the credibility of historical accounts.
+In plain terms: Historians rely heavily on empirical evidence and adherence to known natural laws when assessing the credibility of historical accounts.

 The inverse correlation should not be framed as a crude rule that historians reject whatever sounds strange.
 The better point is evidential proportion: the farther an account departs from ordinary material expectations, the more independent, convergent, and contextually resilient the evidence must be before the account becomes historically credible.